Škoda T-15

-The Škoda T-15 was an experimental German-Czechoslovakian light tank developed by Škoda Works for the German armed forces from 1941 to 1943.
-The T-15 never entered mass production or combat, and only no more than five prototypes - including two in mild steel - were built.
+The Škoda T-15 was an experimental German-Czechoslovak light tank developed by Škoda Works for the German armed forces from 1941 to 1943.
+The T-15 never entered mass production or combat, and only no more than five prototypes – including two in mild steel – were built.

-The T-15 weighed 11-13 tonnes, and was armed with a 37mm gun and MG 34 machine gun.
+The T-15 weighed 11–13 tonnes, and was armed with a 37mm gun and MG 34 machine gun.

 History

 Designed by the company Škoda starting in 1940, it weighed between 11-13 tons and had a maximum speed of 50-60 km/h.
 By 1942 the German government had lost interest in the development of the tank, but the company still continued development in-house.
 Only four prototypes were made, and the T 15 never saw battle or entered active service.
 Note that it was supposed to be very modestly armored and armed like most light tanks, with a 5 cm KwK 39 L/60 gun and MG34 and 30mm armor at its weakest point.

 Interest in the development of the tank declined in 1942 as the Panzer II Ausf.
 L "Luchs" was more advanced, however Skoda continued the development project.